JanKleine/home-manager/README.md

     ├── default.nix
     ├── git.nix
     ┊
-    ├── zsh/             # additional configs for these programs go here └── zsh.nix
+    ├── zsh/             # additional configs for these programs go in sub-directories └── zsh.nix
 ```